 The following are BPO advantages:

-1.Business process speed and efficiency are enhanced.
 Employees may invest more time in core business strategies to bolster competitive advantage and enhance value chain engagement.

 2.Organizational growth increases when capital resource and asset expenditures are not required, which averts problematic investment returns.